Nabala (Mauretania)

 Nabala (Dioecesis Nabalensis) was an ancient Roman–Berber diocese in the province of Mauretania Caesariensis, located in present-day Algeria.
 No ancient bishops are known from the diocese, although it was vacant in 484; similarly, the seat of the bishopric remains unknown.
 Today, Nabala survives as a suppressed and titular bishopric of the Roman Catholic Church.
-The current holder of the see is Lucilo B. Quiambao, a former bishop of Legazpi.
+The current holder of the see is Lucilo Quiambao, a retired auxiliary bishop of Legazpi.